Curriculum

 3 units each, 3 rotations

-3 ten - week rotations (one per quarter), at least 1 experimental, 1 computational
+3 ten - week rotations (one per quarter)

 Details: Rotations and Advisor Selection.